Environmental Education Certificate

 The program's place-based courses travel with you when you leave the classroom.
 You'll apply the tools you learned to your local and regional resources to learn about the environment wherever you are.

-Environmental Education Certificate program overview
+Environmental Education Certificate frequently asked questions

 |When can I start this certificate?||Fall, spring, and summer terms|